marcov/tech-notes/docs/Git/git.md

 ```

 ## Git rebase

-Can be used for:
+Use `rebase` for:

-* `git rebase -i master`: move a set of commits on the top, instead of merging.
+- `git rebase -i master`: move a set of commits on the top, instead of merging.
-* `git rebase -i COMMIT-ID`: edit/squash a set of commits (pick, drop, reword commit message, squash).
+- `git rebase -i COMMIT-ID`: edit/squash a set of commits (pick, drop, reword commit message, squash).
-* To rebase from a common ancestor, use `git merge-base HEAD master`
+- To rebase from a common ancestor, use `git merge-base HEAD master`

 ```
 $ git pull --rebase <mybranch>